myanmar - prevention

 Peace Journey

-She has been involved in helping people affected by war by working with women leaders, religious leaders, and capable individuals within the community.
-Her activities included liaising with civil society organisations (CSOs), conducting awareness programs, and organising knowledge-sharing sessions in various areas.
+Moreover, she has been involved in helping people affected by war by working with women leaders, religious figures, and capable individuals within the community.
+Her activities included liaising with civil society organisations (CSOs), conducting awareness programmes, and organising knowledge-sharing sessions in various areas.
 Additionally, she facilitated coordination with the armed forces.

 Success Stories

-One success as a facilitator in preventing conflict was overcoming the differences of opposing groups.
+According to her, one of the steps in preventing conflict is when the facilitator successfully overcomes the differences between opposing groups.
 Additionally, by raising awareness in certain areas, her organisation made advanced preparations that reduced damage.
-One lesson learned is that some men may resist women taking prominent roles at events.
-Additionally, she has encountered individuals who prioritise their interests over the community's welfare.
+However, as many people strive for peace for the greater good, she has encountered individuals who prioritise their interests over the community's welfare.

 -